mashupgarage/MG-Eng-Playbook/standards/github/updating-pull-requests.md

   git push --force-with-lease
   ```

-  This will create new commits in `feature/dashboard` which will not be compatible with the commits in the local branch when they pull the updated version.
-Prefer merge instead.
+  This will create new commits in `feature/dashboard` which will not be compatible with the commits in the author's local branch when they pull the updated version.
+Prefer to update via merge instead.
 - ❌ Parent branch
   ```
                                 feature/posts